monperrus/gakoci/README.md

     export TRAVIS_REPO_SLUG=$3/$4
     push-monperrus-spoon /home/spirals/mmonperr/tmpmzhmhr3d push monperrus spoon cleaning1 4c651dae33df8d8b339487a2c5d825f1c99e54e7

-To checkout the code in a pull request CI script, one can yse the automatic merge commit by github:
+To checkout the code in a pull request CI script, one can use the automatic merge commit by github:

     # $7 is <base_owner>
     # $8 is <base_repo>